isomerpages/moe-yishuntownsec/_parents-links/Sec 1 E Registration for 2023/Financial Assistance Scheme (FAS).md

  At textbook.popular.com.sg, with

-> o Free home delivery for purchases above $150,
+* Free home delivery for purchases above $150,
->
-> o Delivery charge of $10 for purchases $150 and below, or
+* Delivery charge of $10 for purchases $150 and below, or
->
-> o Self-collection by 30 Dec 2022 from bookshop in school.
+* Self-collection by 30 Dec 2022 from bookshop in school.

 A notification email will be sent when the package is ready for collection.
 Please book an appointment to minimize waiting time. **Login to [https://www.picktime.com/popularschool](https://www.picktime.com/popularschool) to select the date and time-slot or scan the QR Code** below to book an appointment.
 You will receive an email notification to confirm your appointment.

+(QR code not available on original website)

+_Note: Due to high delivery volume during year-end festive season, the textbooks may be delivered by 8 Jan 2023.
+Your child / ward will only be required to use the textbooks from 9 Jan 2023._

+**Option 2: via school’s bookshop (from 27 Dec - 30 Dec 2022)**

+Please book an appointment to minimize waiting time.

+**Login to [https://www.picktime.com/popularschool](https://www.picktime.com/popularschool) to select the date and time-slot or scan the QR Code below** to book an appointment.
+You will receive an email notification to confirm your appointment.

+(QR code not available on original website)

+School’s bookshop opening hours are as follow:

+27 – 30 Dec 2022 – 9am to 3pm

+(last appointment by 2.30pm)

+**Option 3: via retail outlets**

+At POPULAR retail outlets for purchase of textbooks and stationeries, except items with school’s logo.
+For outlets location, refer to https://www.popular.com.sg/store-locator